2004 United States presidential election in New Mexico

 The 2004 United States presidential election in New Mexico took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose five representatives, or electors to the Electoral College, who voted for president and vice president.

 New Mexico was won by incumbent Republican President George W. Bush by a 0.79% margin of victory.
 Bush took 49.84% of the vote, narrowly defeating Democratic Senator of Massachusetts John Kerry, who took 49.05%.
 Prior to the election, most news organizations considered it as a swing state.
 New Mexico is a very diverse state, with 42% of the state Hispanic and another 42% of the electorate non-Hispanic white.
 Exit polling showed that incumbent George W. Bush performed better among Hispanic Americans in 2004 than in 2000.
 This may be one of the reasons why Bush won and swung the state from 2000, when Al Gore had narrowly won the state.
-New Mexico was one of the only three states which switched sides between 2000 and 2004 (Iowa also flipped from Gore to Bush, while New Hampshire flipped from Bush to Kerry), although Bush only won with a margin of less than 1% of the vote.
-This is the only time since 1988, that the Republican nominee carried New Mexico and the last time the Republican won Los Alamos County and Sandoval County.
-It's also the last time that New Mexico voted to the right of Iowa, Minnesota, New Hampshire, Pennsylvania, and Wisconsin.
+New Mexico was one of the only three states which switched sides between 2000 and 2004 (Iowa also flipped from Gore to Bush, while New Hampshire flipped from Bush to Kerry).
+Bush in 2004 is the only Republican presidential nominee to win New Mexico since his father in 1988.

+As of the 2024 presidential election, this is the last time the Republican nominee won Los Alamos County and Sandoval County.